 NHS staff will usually work a standard 37.5 hours per week.
 They may work a shift pattern.
-Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales and your salary working in virology will typically be between AfC bands 6 and 9, depending on your precise role and level of responsibility.
-Trainee clinical scientists train at band 6 level, and qualified clinical scientists are generally appointed at band 7.
-With experience and further qualifications, including Higher Specialist Scientist Training, you could apply for posts up to band 9.
+Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales.
+As a healthcare science practitioner, you'd typically start of AfC band 5 and band 6 on the STP.
+With further experience and qualifications, you could apply for posts up to band 9, depending on the role and level of responsibility.
 Terms and conditions of service can vary for employers outside the NHS.